mfrdixon/ML_Finance_Codes/Chapter3-GPs/README.md

         `!apt install libgsl-dev && pip install git+https://github.com/junyanxu/Python-Heston-Option-Pricer.git`

-    5. You can now import the modules and continue through the notebook.
+    5. You can now continue through the notebook.

 * The notebook demonstrates the fitting of a Gaussian Process regression model (GP) to option price data.
 In this notebook, European option prices are generated from the Heston stochastic volatility model.
-* It begins with the building of a GP Heston model, using the underyling and volatility as a two-dimensional input over a maturity time grid.
+* It begins with the building of a GP Heston model, using the underlying and volatility as a two-dimensional input over a maturity time grid.
 The strike and other model parameters are assumed fixed.
 See Section 5 for further details.

 ### Example-7-MGP-BS-Pricing.ipynb
 * The fitting of a multi-response Gaussian Process Regression model (GP) to the prices of two options.
 In this notebook, the prices of a call and put are generated from the Black-Scholes model.
 The notebook begins by building a multi-GP model, and then evaluates the error.